Mario Alexandre · March 26, 2026 · sinc-llm structured-prompts nyquist

 x(t) = Σ x(nT) · sinc((t - nT) / T)

 People ask me: is that decoration?
 Is it just branding?
-Is it something the model actually uses?
+Does the model actually use it?

 What the Formula Actually Means

-This is the Whittaker-Shannon interpolation formula — better known as the Nyquist-Shannon sampling theorem.
-In signal processing, it says: if you sample a continuous signal at discrete points (the x(nT) terms), you can perfectly reconstruct the original signal using sinc interpolation, as long as you sample at twice the highest frequency in the signal.
+This is the Whittaker-Shannon interpolation formula, better known as the Nyquist-Shannon sampling theorem.
+In signal processing it says: if you take a continuous signal and sample it at discrete points (the x(nT) terms), you can rebuild the original signal perfectly using sinc interpolation.
+You just need to sample at twice the highest frequency in the signal.

 x(t)